Budgeting & Saving Money - February 18th

-Each provider will have several different investment options or funds.
-Each fund has a different mix of assets that the scheme invests in on your behalf, such as fixed-interest bank deposits, bonds, shares and property.
+Each provider has several investment options or funds.
+Each fund has a different mix of assets, such as fixed-interest bank deposits, bonds, shares and property.

-When Canstar looks at the return from scheme providers, we review their performance over the past 5 years, and consistently under-performing schemes never receive higher than a 3-star rating.
+When Canstar looks at the return from scheme providers, we review their performance over the past five years, and consistently under-performing schemes never receive higher than a 3 Star rating.

 Fees: Minimising fees will maximise the balance of your fund.
 You should note that providers can charge fees as a dollar amount, or a percentage of your balance, and usually both.